intelsmartedgeons/ido-specs/doc/reference-architectures/smartedge-open-experience-kit-pwek-all-in-one.md

   - Intel® SYSCFG must be manually downloaded by the user after accepting the license.
 [Download the utility here](https://downloadcenter.intel.com/download/29693/Save-and-Restore-System-Configuration-Utility-SYSCFG).
   - The SYSCFG package must be downloaded and stored inside Converged Edge Experience Kits `biosfw/` directory as `syscfg_package.zip`: `ido-converged-edge-experience-kits/ceek/biosfw/syscfg_package.zip`

-    > For more details about BIOS-FW feature please refer to [openness-bios](../building-blocks/enhanced-platform-awareness/smartedge-open-bios.md).
+    > For more details about BIOS-FW feature please refer to [openness-bios](../building-blocks/enhanced-platform-awareness/openness-bios.md).

 10. Provide OPAE package ( Optional step with FPGA N3000 ):
   - Place `OPAE_SDK_1.3.7-5_el7.zip` inside `ido-converged-edge-experience-kits/ceek/opae_fpga` directory.
 The package can be obtained as part of Intel® FPGA PAC N3000 OPAE beta release.
 To obtain the package, contact your Intel representative.

-    > For more details about FPGA support please refer to [openness-fpga](../building-blocks/enhanced-platform-awareness/smartedge-open-fpga.md).
+    > For more details about FPGA support please refer to [openness-fpga](../building-blocks/enhanced-platform-awareness/openness-fpga.md).

-11. Copy gNodeB and 5GCN images and deployment files

-The binaries from gNodeB and 5GCN are required to be copied from the deployment machine so it needs to have atleast 50-60 GB of storage available.

-gNodeB: `/opt/pwek_offline_files/edge_node`
-5GCN: `/opt/pwek_offline_files/controller`

-12. Deploy the experience kit.
+11. Deploy the experience kit.

     Silent deployment:
     ```shell